davidrunger/blog/src/_posts/2023-01-30-mocking-external-requests-in-rails-feature-tests.md

 ---
-title: Mocking external requests in Rails feature tests
+title: "Mocking external requests in Rails feature tests"
-subtitle: essentially, WebMock for the (test) browser
+subtitle: "essentially, WebMock for the (test) browser"
 ---

 Without any introduction, allow me to share some code that I want to talk about, which exists within